This Fact Sheet is not relevant in your region

 Preparing for strike off

-In order to prepare for strike off, your limited company should stop trading and tell all of its creditors and members in writing that it has done this.
-The creditors and members should also be told that your limited company does not have enough money to enter into formal insolvency proceedings.
-The letter can also invite creditors to wind up the company at their own expense.
-See our Considering strike off sample letter.
+You will not currently be in a position to apply for strike off if your limited company is still trading or has traded in the previous three months.
+To prepare for strike off, your limited company should stop trading if it has not already done so, and you should let its creditors and members know about the intention to apply for strike off.
+Also tell creditors and members that your limited company does not have enough money to enter into formal insolvency proceedings.
+You can do this using our Considering strike off sample letter.
+The letter also invites creditors to wind up the company at their own expense.

 Once the company has ceased trading for three months, you can apply to Companies House to strike off.
 You can do this in writing or online.